Rozdandy/myfirst-miletone-project/README.md

 ## **8. Footer:**
 This section is located at the bottom-most part of the page.
-It provides the user with the following features
+It provides the user with the following information.
    * Contact information
    * Location
    * Email address